-For a national icon, a “toothy tyrant” beats a frozen bear.
+For a national icon, buy more about a “toothy tyrant” beats a frozen bear.

 Last week, Canadian Conservative senator Nicole Eaton suggested Canada abandon the beaver as our national emblem and adopt the polar bear instead.
 Um.
 Seriously?
 We Beg to Differ.